rsmith-nl/nctools/README.rst

 extension.
 Where necessary, new extensions and/or modifiers are added.
 So an input file '..\foo\bar.dxf' will generally result in an output file named 'bar' with the appropriate extension.

-Those programs that produce output files in general all perform the following
-actions:

-* Read entities.
-* Assemble connected entities into contours.
-* Sort entities in by the minimum x value of their bounding box in ascending order.

 dxf2nc